 The final step is to develop a plan for engagement.
 How will you engage with each stakeholder as you develop your map and begin your project?
 What communication channels will you use?
 What type of information will you share?
 Once you have developed an engagement plan, you can begin implementing it and working towards achieving your goals.

-Stakeholder mapping is an essential tool for any Scrum master, Agile coach, consultant, or project leader looking to foster high-impact innovation and ensure successful execution of their product development plans.
-By taking the time to map out all of your stakeholders and their relationships with each other, you can create a communication and engagement plan that meets everyone's needs, ensuring smooth sailing from start to finish!
+This is why stakeholder mapping is an essential tool for any Scrum master, Agile coach, consultant, or project leader looking to foster high-impact innovation and ensure successful execution of their product development plans.

 Stakeholder mapping steps: